neospio/vmware-test/README.md

 How to run:
 1. git clone the repo into your sandbox
 2. npm install
+3. bower install
-3. grunt serve
+4. grunt serve
-4. Enjoy
+5. Enjoy